 Emerging agricultural technology targets measures to improve farm efficiency and increase food yields, reduce agricultural inputs, land clearing and methane emissions, advance plant science and crop genetics and minimise food waste.

-The fund will support innovations that have the potential to make a meaning contribution to global emissions reduction efforts in a sector that is expected to continue to grow as demands for agricultural production increase.
+The Tenacious Ventures Fund will support innovations that have the potential to make a meaning contribution to global emissions reduction efforts in a sector that is expected to continue to grow as demands for agricultural production increase.

-The CEFC has made a cornerstone investment commitment of $8 million equity to the fund, through the Clean Energy Innovation Fund, which draws on the finance and skills of the CEFC and the Australian Renewable Energy Agency (ARENA).
-Learn more about the Innovation Fund
+The CEFC has made a cornerstone investment commitment of $8 million equity to the fund, through the Clean Energy Innovation Fund.

 The CEFC has invested alongside private investment fund Grok Ventures, established by Atlassian co-founder Mike Cannon-Brookes.
 Grok is a well-known early-stage investor in high-growth technology businesses.